What is Rehypothecation?

 Conclusion

-Rehypothecation is a commonly used method by banks and other financial institutions to secure further liquidity into the banking system.
-It allows the financial institutions to access more capital by reusing the original borrowers’ collateral.
+Rehypothecation is a commonly used method by banks and other financial institutions to secure further liquidity in the banking system.
+It allows financial institutions to access more capital by reusing the original borrowers’ collateral.
 However, employing the method with proper care is essential as otherwise, it can result in severe consequences damaging all involved in the value chain.

 Recommended Articles